zmcartor/homestead-guide/source/frequently-asked-questions/frequently-asked-questions.rst

 * **Mist**: This is the equivalent of a web browser, but for the Expanse platform.
 It acts as a GUI to display the accounts and contracts that you interact with.
 It also allows you to create and interact with contracts in a graphical user interface without ever touching the command line.
 If you are not a developer and just want to store Ether and interact with Expanse contracts, then Mist is the program to use.
 Downloads can be found on the `Mist releases page  <https://github.com/expanse-org/mist/releases>`_.

 * **Ethminer**: A standalone miner.
 This can be used to mine or benchmark a mining set-up.
-It is compatible with eth, geth, and pyethereum.
+It is compatible with eth, gexp, and pyethereum.
 Check out the :ref: `mining` page for more information.

 * **Mix**: The integrated development environment for DApp authoring.
 Quickly prototype and debug decentralised applications on the Expanse platform.
 More information can be found at the `Mix GitHub Page <https://github.com/expanse-org/mix>`_.